 This acquisition is not an isolated case.
-Crypto.com co-founder and CEO Kris Marszalek also acquired the og.com domain around the same time.
-The specific price was not disclosed, but it is speculated to be much lower than AI.com, possibly part of a bundled acquisition.
-Currently, og.com is already in use as the official website of its independent prediction market platform, OG.
-This platform launched in the US in February 2026, focusing on sports event contract trading and operating compliantly through the acquired CFTC-registered entity CDNA, helping it seize the opportunity in the prediction market boom.
+Crypto.com co-founder and CEO Kris Marszalek also acquired domains such as og.com and XBT.com.
+Specific prices were not disclosed, but it is speculated that they were significantly lower than AI.com, possibly part of a bundled acquisition.
+Currently, og.com is operational as the official website of its independent prediction market platform, OG.
+Launched in the US in February 2026, the platform focuses on sports betting contracts and operates compliantly through its acquired CFTC-registered entity, CDNA, thus capitalizing on the booming prediction market.

 Crypto.com’s domain strategy began with a pivotal leap in 2018.
 At that time, the company was called Monaco, a cryptocurrency credit card company.
 In June 2018, Monaco acquired the Crypto.com domain, registered in 1993, from University of Pennsylvania professor Matt Blaze for $12 million in cash—the latter having refused to sell for years.
 Following the acquisition, Monaco officially changed its name to Crypto.com, quickly increasing brand recognition thanks to the domain’s high industry alignment, and gradually expanding from a payment tool into a full-chain cryptocurrency ecosystem platform.